dubiousjim/dcron/crontab.1.markdown

-Generally the -e option is used to edit your crontab. **crontab** will use the editor specified by your EDITOR or VISUAL environment variable (or /usr/bin/vi) to edit the crontab.
+Generally the -e option is used to edit your crontab. **crontab** will use the editor specified by your EDITOR or VISUAL environment variable (or /usr/bin/vi) to edit the crontab:

+	$ crontab -e

 Just as a regular user, the superuser also has his or her own per-user crontab.